Beliefs By U.S. Religious Groups

 to the general population;

-- Oppose adoption by gay or lesbian adults; and
+Oppose adoption of children by gay or lesbian adult couples; and

 Another way of looking at this is to imagine what would happen to the acceptance of